Table of Contents

 Tapestry also shields you from most of the multi-threaded aspects of web application development.
 Tapestry manages the life cycle of your page and components objects, and the fields of the pages and components, in a thread-safe way.
 Your page and component classes always look like simple, standard POJOs.

-Tapestry began in January 2000, and it now reflects over eighteen years of experience of the entire Tapestry community.
+Tapestry began in January 2000, and it now reflects over twenty years of experience of the entire Tapestry community.
 Tapestry brings to the table all that experience about the best ways to build scalable, maintainable, robust, internationalized, and Ajax-enabled applications.

 Okay, enough background.
 Now let's dig in: Dependencies, Tools and Plugins